Homemade Chili Seasoning

 A bowl of homemade chili seasoning being stirred together on a wooden background.

-This homemade chili seasoning is equivalent to one store bought chili seasoning packet.
-This homemade chili seasoning will be enough to season one 6 serving batch of chili, or a batch of chili that uses one pound of ground beef or ground turkey.
+This homemade chili seasoning makes the best homemade chili for a fraction of the cost!
+This recipe is equivalent to one store bought chili seasoning packet.
+It will be enough to season one 6 serving batch of chili, or a batch of chili that uses one pound of ground beef or ground turkey.
+Prep this seasoning in advance for the next time you want to cozy up with a warm bowl of chili.

 Share this recipe